RedChampion/bamazon-/README.md

 ### General Instructions

 1. You must be in a terminal session for the directory that contains the application
-1. Use the up/down arrow keys to navigate thru options and lists
+1. Use the up/down arrow keys to navigate through options and lists
 1. Select an option or list item by pressing Enter or Return
 1. The options and lists generally have an _Exit_ item that can be selected to exit the application
 1. Ctrl+c _for windows_ or Command+c _for Mac_ can be used to exit the application at any time